Doherty amplifier: Successor broadcast developments

-Nearly 300 CE 317C transmitters were installed in North America alone, easily outdistancing all competitors combined, until the development of successor high-power transistorized designs.
+Nearly 300 CE 317C transmitters were installed in North America alone, easily outdistancing all competitors combined, until the introduction of high-power transistorized designs by others, at which point CECo withdrew from this market.

-Doherty amplifiers are widely used in modern digital broadcast transmitters for television and radio.
+Doherty amplifiers are now widely used in modern digital broadcast transmitters for television and radio.
 The digital modulation used has a high peak-to-average power ratio (PAPR).

 Non-broadcast developments

 Modern communication systems have seen the sudden resurrection of Doherty amplifiers in 4G and pre-5G massive Multiple-Input Multiple-Output (mMIMO) based base stations.
 The fact that modern communication systems use complex signal modulation schemes like OFDM (Orthogonal Frequency Division Multiplexing) with a high peak-to-average power ratio (PAPR), the probability of amplifier operating at its peak power with its maximum efficiency is very low.
 The property to the Doherty amplifier exhibiting multiple efficiency peaks at various lower power levels makes it an attractive option to boost the average efficiency of modern-day transmitters.
-The Doherty amplifier can accomplish by using a technique called "Dynamic Load Modulation" wherein the load is seen by the main amplifier changes as a function of power level in order to boost the efficiency at lower power levels.
+The Doherty amplifier can accomplish this by using a technique called "Dynamic Load Modulation" wherein the load, as seen by the main amplifier, changes as a function of power level in order to boost the efficiency at lower power levels.